 India is, therefore, at a stage of making a competitive entry into international markets on technology.
-It is at this stage that the highly industrialised countries through the Paris convention can do maximum damage by blunting the edge of India's developing innovative capability.
+It is at this stage that the highly industrialised countries through the Paris convention can do maximum damage by blunting the edge of developing innovative India's capability.

 This is the background for India's refusal to join the Paris convention.
 India's remaining outside the convention has served as the strongest card in the negotiations to revise the Paris convention.
-It has enabled it to adopt a new pattent law safeguarding its national interests.
+It has enabled it to adopt a new patent law safeguarding its national interests.